 Other improvement over Vickers Mark E was an armour of increased thickness and better quality (cemented plates instead of homogenous).
 On the other hand, its thickness was still inadequate and did not protect against any anti-tank guns on practical ranges.
 It should be remembered however, that a basic design of Vickers Mark E originated from late 1920s, and of the 7TP – from 1933, while only from mid-1930s specialized anti-tank guns became common.
-Armour thickness in the 7TP improved only marginally, and its shape remained the same, far from optimal, with many vertical surfaces, and thinner driver's hatch creating a weak spot in front.
+Armour thickness in the 7TP improved only marginally, and its shape remained the same, far from optimal, with many vertical surfaces, and thinner driver's hatch creating a weak spot in the front.
 The armour protection may be regarded as the weakest side of 7TP.
 Polish military were aware of these inherited limitations and from mid-1930s the 7TP was regarded as an interim tank only.
 However, works upon newer designs were slow (10TP and 14TP), and 7TP remained the only tank available, what resulted in new orders and works upon a strengthened 7TP (so-called 9TP).

 |One of many PzKpfw II tanks destroyed during the Polish campaign, probably by 37 mm guns.
 Note a white cross overpainted with mud.|

 Most common Soviet tank at that time was a "step brother" of 7TP, the T-26, which was also a descendant of Vickers Mark E licence.
-The most serious improvement was an addition of a two-men turret of own design, armed with a 45 mm anti-tank gun, which was much more effective against soft targets, than 37 mm Bofors gun, and slightly better against armour.
-The Soviets only slightly increased armour to 15 mm cemented plates, or 20 mm of less resistant homogenous plates in later series, so the 7TP had marginally thicker armour (without much practical difference though).
+The most serious improvement was an addition of a two-men turret of own design, armed with a long-barrel 45 mm anti-tank gun, which was much more effective against soft targets, than 37 mm Bofors gun, and slightly better against armour.
+The Soviets only slightly increased armour to 15 mm cemented plates, or 20 mm of less resistant homogenous plates in later series, so the 7TP had marginally thicker armour in front part (without much practical difference though).
 They also kept an original engine, only uprated a bit in later series, which did not compensate for a weight increase (late T-26 M1939, weighing 10.25 t, were even heavier, than 7TP).
-Both tanks enjoyed an advantage of two-men turret, although in T-26 the commander had to aim the gun, and the second crewman was a loader.
+Both tanks enjoyed an advantage of a two-men turret, although in the T-26 the commander had to aim the gun, and the second crewman was only a loader.
 Part of T-26s had an additional rear machine gun in a turret niche, but it does not seem much useful.
-Roughly a half of T-26s were fitted with a radio, what was undoubtedly a better ratio, although its quality was probably worse.
+Roughly a half of T-26s should have been fitted with a radio, what was undoubtedly a better ratio, although its quality was probably worse.
 The commander had a panoramic periscope gunsight for all around observation, and some tanks had additional TPK Goertz panoramic sight for a loader, but they were more complicated and less practical, than Gundlach reversible periscope, which enabled a quick situation overview, with both eyes in addition.
 The Soviets themselves evaluated a captured 7TP as the most interesting and modern of all Vickers Mk E derivates in existence.
-However, T-26 was produced in roughly ten times bigger number, and a gun-armed variant was available as soon, as in 1933...
+However, the T-26 was produced in roughly ten times bigger number, and a very good gun-armed variant was available as soon, as in 1933...

-Because of similarity of both tanks, and evaluation of 7TP at Kubinka ground, it is worth to give a detailed comparison of construction features.
+Because of a similarity of both tanks, and an evaluation of the 7TP at Kubinka proving ground, it is worth to give a detailed comparison of construction features.
 So, the Soviets were especially impressed by a main multi-disc clutch, better and more reliable, than Vickers / T-26 single-disc clutch.
 Track links of the 7TP were wider and lighter (268 mm and 2.85 kg vs 260 mm and 3.03 kg).
-A significant improvement was in suspension sets: in Vickers and T-26 one of bogies was attached directly to quarter-elliptic springs, while in 7TP it was attached to a special lever, sprung by these springs, but not connected with them.
+A significant improvement was in suspension sets: in Vickers and T-26 one of bogies was attached directly to quarter-elliptic springs, while in the 7TP it was attached to a special lever, sprung by these springs, but not connected with them.
 It allowed to decrease forces acting against springs, especially during turns (in connection with it, 7TP had 13-leaf springs comparing to 15-leaf ones).
-According to tests, frontal armour of the 7TP protected against 12.7 mm AP bullets from 100 m.
+According to tests, a frontal armour of the 7TP protected against 12.7 mm AP bullets from 100 m.

 |Ex-Czechoslovak LTM-35 knocked-out by Polish 37 mm AT guns or 7TP tanks.
 As the photo shows, white crosses were excellent aiming points.|

 Czechoslovak equivalents of the 7TP were LT vz.35 and more modern LT vz.38, taken over by the Germans as PzKpfw 35(t) and 38(t) (initially LTM 35 and 38).
 The former also had a blocked bogie rocker arm suspension with four bogies on each side, inspired clearly by Vickers Mark E, although not copied from it.
 Both tanks were somewhat heavier and had better armour (up to 25 mm in front), although it could have been penetrated by 37 mm Bofors gun on practical distances.
 It is worth to note, that a strengthened 7TP was to carry even thicker armour.
 Both Czechoslovak tanks were armed with own designs of long-barrel Skoda 37 mm anti-tank guns, which were roughly comparable with Bofors gun (Skoda A3 of LT vz.35 was a bit inferior).
 An advantage was an additional bow machine gun in Czechoslovak tanks, and a standard radio.
-A major disadvantage of original Czechoslovak tanks were single-man turrets, with a commander overloaded with duties, which included target searching, loading, aiming and operating the gun (the third crewman sat in the hull and operated the BMG and radio).
+A major disadvantage of original Czechoslovak tanks were single-man turrets, with a commander overloaded with duties, which included target searching, loading, aiming and operating the gun, while the third crewman sat in the hull and operated the bow machine gun and the radio.
 The Germans improved this situation, adding a loader to the turret as the fourth crewman, though an assignment of duties in 7TP was more rational (apart from his primary duties, the commander only had to load the gun).
 In Czechoslovak tanks the commander also had worse means of observation – a cuppola with four fixed periscopes.
-Czechoslovak tanks had stronger petrol engines, but a maximum speed of LT vz.35 was similar.
+Czechoslovak tanks had stronger petrol engines, but maximum speed of LT vz.35 was similar.
 A flaw of LT vz.35 appeared unreliable pneumatic steering system, and general teething problems with delivered tanks, which had to be modified afterwards.
-On the other hand, a development of LT vz.35 started at about the same time, as 7TP (1934), but took much quicker, and Czechoslovakia was able to purchase 298 of them by 1938.
+On the other hand, a development of LT vz.35 started at about the same time, as of 7TP (1934), but took much quicker, and Czechoslovakia was able to purchase 298 of them by 1938.
 The LT vz.38, developed by 1939, was more modern design, with further development perspectives.
 In spite of superficial similarity of both neighbour countries, re-born in 1918, it should be remembered, that being an important industrial part of Austro-Hungarian empire, Czechoslovakia was wealthier and had much better developed machine and arms industry, while Poland additionally suffered wars in 1919-1921 period.

-It was by no means an adversary, but it is interesting to compare 7TP with its another cousin, the Finnish variant of Vickers Mk E, because of similarity of these tanks.
-Finnish tanks were late export model of Vickers Mk E, utilizing Mk F hull with lengthened combat compartment, so they were also an evolution of a main family line.
+It was by no means an adversary, but it is interesting to compare the 7TP with its another cousin, the Finnish variant of the Vickers Mk E, because of similarity of these tanks.
+Finnish tanks were a late export model of the Vickers Mk E, utilizing Mk F hull with a lengthened combat compartment, so they were also an evolution of a main family line.
 According to Soviet tests, their hull armour was of homogenous plates up to 17.5 mm, so it was similar to 7TP, only of worse quality.
-The Finns armed their tanks with the same 37 mm Bofors gun in a very similar Bofors-designed mounting (it had a different air-cooled machinegun, albeit in a similar cylinder cover).
-Their two-man turrets were probably original British ones, although fitted with a rear niche, what made them similar to 7TP turret.
+The Finns armed their tanks with the same 37 mm Bofors gun in a very similar Bofors-designed mounting (it had a different air-cooled machinegun, albeit in a superficially similar cylindrical cover).
+Their two-man turrets were probably original British ones, although fitted with a rear niche, what made them similar to the 7TP turret.
 Not that advanced were means of observation (two non-reversible periscopes on turret's roof), and gun sights were only provisional.
 An interesting Finnish improvement was an addition of a bow mounted 9 mm Suomi SMG, operated by an additional fourth crewman.
 The engine remained the same air-cooled 90 HP, as in earlier Mk E, but tanks received wider tracks (290 mm vs 268 mm in 7TP).
 After Winter War, Finnish tanks were rearmed with Soviet 45 mm guns from T-26 tanks (and renamed T-26E).